Learn about this extended-release treatment option!Take me to Bonjesta.com

 Diclegis® is a prescription medicine used to treat nausea and vomiting of pregnancy in women who have not improved with change in diet or other non-medicine treatments.

 Diclegis® has not been studied in women with hyperemesis gravidarum.

-Do not take Diclegis® if you are allergic to doxylamine succinate, other ethanolamine derivative antihistamines, pyridoxine hydrochloride, or any of the ingredients in Diclegis®.
-You should also not take Diclegis® in combination with medicines called monoamine oxidase inhibitors (MAOIs), as these medicines can intensify and prolong the adverse CNS effects of Diclegis.
-Use of MAOIs may also prolong and intensify the anticholinergic (drying) effects of antihistamines.
+Do not take Diclegis® if you are allergic to doxylamine succinate, other ethanolamine derivative antihistamines, pyridoxine hydrochloride or any of the ingredients in Diclegis®.
+You should also not take Diclegis® in combination with medicines called monoamine oxidase inhibitors (MAOIs), as these medicines can intensify and prolong the adverse central nervous system (CNS) effects of Diclegis®.

 The most common side effect of Diclegis® is drowsiness.
 Do not drive, operate heavy machinery, or other activities that need your full attention unless your healthcare provider says that you may do so.

 Do not drink alcohol, or take other CNS depressants such as cough and cold medicines, certain pain medicines, and medicines that help you sleep while you take Diclegis®.
 Severe drowsiness can happen or become worse causing falls or accidents.